sChange-workshop/BioGeo-BioDiv-Change/README.md

 # BioGeo-BioDiv-Change

-This repository contains code necessary to replicate data analysis, figures, and tables for the sChange Working Group manuscript "The comparative strength of biodiversity trends in marine and terrestrial assemblages".
+This repository contains code necessary to replicate data analysis, figures, and tables for the sChange Working Group manuscript "The geography of biodiversity change in marine and terrestrial assemblages".

 It is archived on Zenodo at : https://doi.org/10.5281/zenodo.1473861